 - Blusher – I love my blushers and always have one to hand.
 NARS blushers are by far my favourite brand, so you may find Taj Mahal, Angelica, Catctus Flower or Exhibit A in my make up bag at any one time!!

 - I am a lip gloss girl!
 The glossier, the stickier, the better!
-I love the Stila Lip Glazes for their array of juicy colours (I am glad they now available to purchase in the UK again), but I have recently been using the new Burberry Lipgloss in Hisbiscus (no 13), which is a sheer, yet vibrant red and I have received so many compliments!
-It works well with my skin tone, I really like it!!
+I love the Stila Lip Glazes for their array of juicy colours (I am glad they now available to purchase in the UK again), but I have recently been using the new Burberry Lipgloss in Hisbiscus in Number 13, which is a sheer, yet vibrant red and I have received so many compliments!
+It works well with my skin tone, I really like it!